-These are very detailed sessions which are used as a way to try and discuss all areas of possible future conflict.
+These are very detailed sessions which are used as a way to try and discuss all areas of possible future conflict, much like in estate matters mediation.
 Due to our experience with open adoption we specialize in helping birth and adoptive parents create communication plans in order to build a foundation for a nurturing future together.

 Open Adoption mediation is a voluntary, confidential process facilitated by a specially trained and experienced mediator.
 The mediator helps parties explore and consider different types of contact that support the safety and best interests of the child.
 The mediator does not make decisions for the parties nor does the mediator give legal advice or psychological counseling.